KC-85/Joystick_Journalist/README.md

 Designed with a responsive layout, it offers a seamless experience across both desktop and mobile devices.
 Additionally, user authentication and secure access ensure a safe and personalized experience for every member of the community.

-⚠️ --- END --- ⚠️

-🛑 NOTES 🛑

-Do not add a **Table of Contents** to your Markdown files.
-GitHub has these built-in automatically using the headers/hashtags.

-Don't add screenshots for the README/TESTING into your `assets` or `static` folders.
-Create a new folder at the root-level called `documentation`.
-Consider creating sub-directories within `documentation` to handle things like `wireframes`, `features`, `validation`, `responsiveness`, etc.

 **Site Mockups**
 *([amiresponsive](https://ui.dev/amiresponsive?url=https://joystick-journalist-3eda94de87b5.herokuapp.com), [techsini](https://techsini.com/multi-mockup), etc.)*
-Having issues generating site mockups?
-This is likely due to security policies with your deployed site.
-If you open up your DevTools, there may be an error referencing `X-Frame-Options`.

-For Chrome users, head over to http://bit.ly/3iRPn4u and install the extension within your browser.
-Once installed, navigate back to the mockup site of your choice.
-You should find your site rendering in the various devices now.

-Alternatively, open your project in Gitpod and run the server.
-Once the site is running, click the `Ports` tab from your Gitpod Terminal.
-Click the padlock on the appropriate port for your project (`Flask: 5000`, `Django: 8000`).
-This will make your local page public temporarily.
-Now, copy the URL of your live-preview page into the responsive tool above.
-You should find your site rendering in the various devices.

-🛑 --- END ---- 🛑

 ![screenshot](documentation/mockup.png)